burakkp/game-of-thrones/README.md

 We want to get an idea about the age of the character.
 The current api does not havethis data available.
 You could guess this on first name by using [https://agify.io] api.
 Use a CSS framework of you choice to style your components.
 Build this application with React or Vue, whatever your preference is.
 Make sure the application is production ready and well documented.

+## Features
+- Pagination (max 10 on a page)
+- Filtering on different columns (text filter on the table)
+- Sort ordering on different columns
+- Adding Age custom
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).